 We have a realtor who uses our Warm Buddy products as house warming gifts for new house owners.

-She realizes that children as well as adults can suffer from stress in any move.
+She realizes that children as well as adults can suffer from stress and anxiety in any move.

 Kids may not show stress as much as they are excited about the move, but inwardly they are worried about their new school, new friends.